101 NYC Engagement Photo Locations

 32. Janes Carousel

 Janes Carousel is an Incredible new outdoor carousel and observation deck located in Brooklyn Bridge Park at Jane’s Walk.
-It was built on the site of the former Jane’s Carousel, which closed in 2004.
-Janes Carousel indoors or around the building is always a pretty sight for a photoshoot.
+It was built on the former Jane’s Carousel site, which closed in 2004.
+Whether indoors or around the building, Jane Carousel is always a pretty sight for a photoshoot.
 I’ve even seen people rent it out for a surprise proposal.

 33. Sailboat on the Hudson River

-One of the most unique engagement shoots to this day was going on a sailboat around the Hudson River with my couple.
-It was very different than being on land and having to balance to get the right shot!
+One of the unique engagement shoots to this day was going on a sailboat around the Hudson River with my couple.
+It was very different from being on land and balancing to get the right shot!
 I loved every minute of it.
-Our original sailboat from a big company canceled on us leaving us finding this gem TrueSailing which was the best experience!

 34. Grand Central

-Grand Central can be a crazy busy area for your engagement photos.
-Luckily there are little pockets like this Vanderbilt Hall that would be perfect to step away from the crowds during rush hour.
+Grand Central can be a busy area for your engagement photos.
+Luckily, little pockets like this Vanderbilt Hall would be perfect for stepping away from the crowds during rush hour.

 35. Grand Central Viaduct

 This is another epic spot for engagement shoots!
-I really love how if you time it right, you can get all the taxis to give you that iconic NYC look!
-No photoshopping here!
+I love how, if you time it right, you can get all the taxis to give you that iconic NYC look!
+There is no photoshopping here!

 36. Whitney Museum Of Art

-If you have ever visited the Whitney Museum of Art in New York City then you know that it is a small and cozy place for art exhibitions.
-It is neat, but not overwhelming, despite the fact that they have a lot to offer to art lovers.
+If you have ever visited the Whitney Museum of Art in New York City, you know it is a small and cozy place for art exhibitions.
+It is neat but not overwhelming, even though they have a lot to offer to art lovers.
 You can get a great vantage point of the Empire State Building and the skyline from the roof of the Whitney Museum of Art.
 I love coming here and getting some beautiful photos.

 37. Battery Park